facebookexperimental/Recoil/docs/docs/recoil-sync/api/RecoilURLSyncTransit.md

 ## Custom Classes

 Handlers for custom user classes can be defined with the `handlers` prop:

-- **`handlers`** - Optional array of handlers for [Custom Classes](#custom-classes).
-It is important that this is a stable or memoized array instance.
-Otherwise you may miss URL changes as the listener is re-subscribed.

 ```tsx
 type TransitHandler<T, S> = {